-Food allergies affect approximately 12 million Americans, according to scientists.1 And it seems they are on the rise, affecting a higher percentage of children than adults.
+Food allergies affect approximately 32 million Americans.1 And it seems they are on the rise, impacting a higher percentage of children than adults.

 - Difficulty breathing

 - Itchy nose